dbeley/extract_distinct_frames/README.md

 # extract_distinct_frames

-This package allows extracting distinct frames/images from a video file or a youtube url (with the help of youtube-dl).
+This script allows the extrcation of the distinct frames/images from a video file or a youtube url (with the help of youtube-dl).

 The script creates a folder and a pdf file, both containing all the distinct images found.